 Binder jetting simulations provide insights into the spreading and penetration of the binder in the powder bed, which are influenced by capillary forces.
 Process parameters and material properties directly influence the deposition and spreading process.

-Using FLOW-3D’s built-in particle model direct energy deposition processes can also be simulated.
+FLOW-3D’s built-in particle model can be used to simulate directed energy deposition processes.
 By specifying the powder injection rate and the heat flux incident on the solid substrate, the solid particles can add mass, momentum and energy into the melt pool.
 In the following video, solid metal particles are injected into the melt pool and the subsequent solidification of the melt pool on the substrate is observed.